Apply for a MassDEP Reduce, Reuse, Repair Micro-Grant

 • An organization or business (for-profit or non-profit) that is properly licensed to operate in Massachusetts.

-• A regional entity such a solid waste management district, solid waste/recycling cooperative, or regional planning authority that is recognized as a governmental body under Massachusetts General Laws.
+• A regional entity such as a solid waste management district, solid waste/recycling cooperative, or regional planning authority that is recognized as a governmental body under Massachusetts General Laws.

 • An individual Massachusetts city or town, or a Massachusetts municipality acting as lead for a multi-community regional initiative.